Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
-    * After adding a loader gif - Check that gif was not loading unless validation was satisfied.
+    * After adding a loader gif linked to the submit button - Check that gif was not loading unless validation was satisfied.
 * :clipboard: RESULT:
-    * The form did not submit, unless all validation was true.
+    * The form did not submit, and the gif did not load, unless all validation was true.

 <br>